sofieditmer/CulturalDataScienceExam2020/README.md

 2. Clone this repository to your local computer.
 This is done by clicking the green button named "Code" and copy the HTTPS-link.
 Now go to your bash on your local computer and navigate the location you want the repository to be using the cd-command, e.g. cd /Users/YourName/SomeFolder.
 When you have navigated to the preferred location you simply write git clone and paste the HTTPS-link and press ENTER.

+3. Download this model to your local computer and place it in your repository: .
+It is very important that this model is in the same location as the shiny app script in order to the shiny app to work properly.

-2. In RStudio run the Setup-script provided within the repository.
+4. In RStudio run the Setup-script provided within the repository.
 When running this script all necessary packages will be installed.

-3. In RStudio run the Shiny application, which is an R-script provided within the repository.
+5. In RStudio run the Shiny application, which is an R-script provided within the repository.

 # Proof-of-Concept Video
 Watch this video to see how the application works.
 Click on the link below to watch the proof of concept video: